 Eligible types of businesses

-If you want to apply for small and medium-sized business loans for veterans, you need to own the majority of the enterprise, that is at least 51% of the shares.
+If you want to apply for small and medium-sized business loans for veterans, you need to own the majority of the enterprise, which is at least 51% of the shares.
 That is the primary requisite to apply for a VA loan.

 If the business, however, is of the “pyramid scheme” variety or involved in lending or gambling activities, or if it is a nonprofit organization, it would be ineligible for one of the programs, grants, loans, or financing measures.